Access Arrangements

 Extra Test Time

-Extra test time is approved when more time is needed to process test content due to a disability.
+Extra test time is approved when more time is needed to read or process test content due to a disability which has a substantial and long-term adverse effect on speed of working.

 Rest Breaks

-Rest breaks are approved if extra time is needed to manage a disability or health condition during testing.
-Extra time may be used to pause the clock and take a break without losing test time.
+The rest breaks (which equate to 10 minutes per hour of testing) may be used to pause the clock and take a break without losing test time.

-• To test in a separate room at a test centre, evidence must specify the need for separate invigilation.
+• To test in a separate room at a test centre, your evidence must specify that you need separate invigilation.

 • Test centre rooms usually accommodate up to 15 candidates which we consider meets the requirement for testing in a smaller room.